marinalf/rent-predict-model/README.md

 # ML Model for Rental Price Prediction

-This is a basic ML model to predict prices of rentals in NYC, used for learning purposes only.
-It is based on python and trained with a LSTM neural network.
+This is a basic ML model to predict prices of rentals in NYC, used for learning purposes only, and trained with a neural network.

 ## Dataset